Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: REUTERS

-However, Japan still achieved record numbers of visitors this year, with April setting a high record of 3.9 million visitors.
+However, Japan still achieved record numbers of visitors this year, with April setting a record high of 3.9 million visitors.

 Earthquakes are common in Japan - one of the most seismically active regions in the world .
 It accounts for about one-fifth of the world's earthquakes measuring magnitude 6 or higher.